Thomas Joplin

-Thomas Joplin (1790?–1847) was an English timber merchant and banker.
+Thomas Joplin (1790?–1847) was an English timber merchant and banker, resident in Newcastle upon Tyne, notable as an early and persistent promoter of the concept of the joint stock bank.

 Life

 He was born about 1790 in Newcastle-upon-Tyne, the second son of the timber merchant Thomas Joplin, who died in 1808.
 He was in business at the family firm in New Road with his elder brother William, as W. and T. Joplin & Co.
 He studied political economy.

 In 1824 the Provincial Bank of Ireland was formed in London, and Joplin became actively concerned in its management.
 In 1828, shortly after joint-stock banks were permitted 65 miles from London, Joplin left the Provincial Bank of Ireland, and submitted a scheme to his cousin George Fife Angas for the association of a number of provincial banks together under a central management, but with considerable local freedom of action.
 He proposed to call the new concern the National Provincial Bank of England.
 The estimated expense of initiating the scheme was £300, which Angas in 1829 engaged to find.
 The plan was carried out in 1833, when the National Provincial Bank was established; Joplin's name was in the deed of settlement as one of the directors and as the originator of the bank.

 Joplin helped to establish banks at Lancaster, Huddersfield, Bradford, Manchester and elsewhere.
 Some were successful, but he made little money from his efforts.
 About 1836 a dispute with his fellow-directors led to his leaving the National Provincial Bank.

 Joplin died at Böhmischdorf in Silesia, where he had gone for his health, on 12 April 1847.